MicrosoftDocs/sql-docs/docs/dma/dma-sku-recommend-sql-db.md

 ---
 title: "Identify the right Azure SQL Database SKU for your on-premises database (Data Migration Assistant) | Microsoft Docs"
-description: Learn how to use Data Migration Assistant to identify the right Azure SQL Database or Azure SQL Managed Instance SKU for your on-premises database ms.custom: "" ms.date: "05/06/2019" ms.prod: sql
+description: Learn how to use Data Migration Assistant to identify the right Azure SQL Database, Azure SQL Managed Instance or SQL Server on Azure VM SKU for your on-premises database ms.custom: "" ms.date: "05/06/2019" ms.prod: sql